material.effect

 scale1 = 0.2; // factor for the skin scale at stage 0

-// define a material effect string
+// define a material effect script

 effect = "